 What does it mean when the emission control system light comes on?

-The emission control system is designed to reduce the amount of harmful pollutants released into the atmosphere from your vehicle.
-It includes components such as the catalytic converter, oxygen sensors, and the onboard diagnostic system (OBD).
-These parts work together to monitor and control the emissions produced by your engine.
+The emission control system in a vehicle is responsible for reducing the amount of harmful pollutants released into the environment through the vehicle's exhaust.
+This system includes various components, such as the catalytic converter, oxygen sensors, and the engine control module, that work together to monitor and regulate the vehicle's emissions.

 How do you pass emissions with light on?